libetl/soundtransform/README.md

 ```

-Set the passed observers as the default value when a FluentClient is started
+Sets the passed observers as the default value when a FluentClient is started

 It can be useful if you are going to use the FluentClient several times but you want to declare the subscribed observers only once